Do You Hear Noises In Your Roof?

 There are many ways to prevent birds from gaining access to inhabited areas and a range of bird proofing materials can be used to prevent reinfestation on both commercial and residential premises.

-Possum Busters will bird-proof your dwelling and treat any infestation of mites once the birds have been removed.
+Possums Plus will bird-proof your dwelling and treat any infestation of mites once the birds have been removed.
 We can prevent birds from accessing:

 Indian Mynah (Common Mynah)

 The common Mynah is brown with a black head.
 It has a yellow beak and legs.
 It is also known as the Indian Mynah.
-The common Mynahs mainly gather in communal roost, which are commonly found in roof spaces, bridges and in large trees.
+The common Mynahs mainly gather in a communal roost, which is commonly found in roof spaces, bridges and in large trees.
 Indian Mynahs were introduced to Australia in the early 1800s to control pests.

 They can be aggressive and can displace native birds from their nests.
 They also compete with native fauna for food and habitat, adding pressure to local threatened species.
 The Mynah bird thrives in urban areas and is very rarely found outside cities.
 It carries bird lice and can be quite loud.

-The standard pigeon is grey and has a small head and short neck.
+The standard pigeon is grey and has a small head and a short neck.
 Their short legs with level toes allow them to grip to branches as well as walk on flat surfaces.

 Feral pigeons, also called city doves, city pigeons or street pigeons, are derived from domestic pigeons that have returned to the wild.
 Pigeons naturally inhabit sea-cliffs and mountains.
 Feral pigeons find ledges of buildings to be a substitute for sea cliffs, and have become adapted to urban life, living abundantly in towns and cities all over the world.
 Pigeons are found in all Australian cities and many people class them as our worst pest.